PaxiTheAlchemist/YATAMM/modlist.md

 - Mod pack Development Process
   1. Add More Mods
+  2. Add addon/integration Mods
-  2. Look Over Mod list for possible incompatibilities, like exploits, missing library/core mods, or unneeded/unrelated mods to the theme of the pack
+  3. Look Over Mod list for possible incompatibilities, like exploits, missing library/core mods, or unneeded/unrelated mods to the theme of the pack
+  4. Configure Mods and Configs
-  3. Do Live Check for incompatibilities with a test run of pack
+  5. Do Live Check for incompatibilities with a test run of pack
-  4. Fix incompatibilities
+  6. Fix incompatibilities
-  5. Repeat if Necessary
+  7. Repeat if Necessary
 - Link Every Mod (Feel free to leave links under here if you'd like me to do them for you)
 - Add Descriptions for Each Mod

 ### Suggestions

-- Configuring unidict nicely so it works with all the mods, one case if I remember is thaumcraft's alchemical brass and any other brass should stay seperate in recipes and creation.
+- Configuring unidict nicely so it works with all the mods, one case if I remember is thaumcraft's alchemical brass and any other brass should stay separate in recipes and creation.

 ### Foot Notes

-- ¹Journeymap may be favored due to FTB Utilities' team claiming which is visible on Journeymap
+---